 The mission of the Department of Marketing is to educate students to function and grow in a dynamic business world.
-To accomplish this mission, faculty will combine effective teaching with basic, applied, and instructional scholarship (focused primarily on applied research) with professional service.
-The faculty will strive for quality in all course activities to help prepare students for leadership and service in a diverse, global, and competitive environment.
+To accomplish this mission, faculty will combine effective teaching with basic, applied, and instructional scholarship, and with professional service.
+The faculty will strive for quality in all activities to help prepare students for leadership and service in a diverse, global, and competitive environment.

 This program prepares students for challenging careers in a variety of business, non-profit, and governmental organizations.
 Marketing majors typically pursue careers in sales and sales management, product and brand management, retail management, physical distribution, marketing research, advertising, or international marketing.
+Texas State marketing students graduate with a portfolio of skills, projects, and knowledge that enables them to effectively contribute and compete in a dynamic business environment.